jfitter/MLX90614/README.txt

 These sensors use the SMB bus protocol to communicate.
 This is similar though not identical to the I2C bus.
-There is enough similarity to enable the Arduino standare Wire library to communicate with the device, however not all features can be implemented, for example it is not possible to read the flags register with standard Wire functions.
+There is enough similarity to enable the Arduino standard Wire library to communicate with the device, however not all features can be implemented, for example it is not possible to read the flags register with standard Wire functions.
 2 pins are required to